SirSorpress/autoCreateWeb/README.md

       export PATH=$PATH:[FileLocation]

+like:

-like: export PATH=$PATH:/home/User/autoCreateScript
+      export PATH=$PATH:/home/User/autoCreateScript

 or move this file into the directory   /usr/sbin/

+like:

+      /usr/sbin/mkw.sh